awandahl/gridviewer/README.md

 #### **Linux**

 - Place `wsjtx_log.adi` in the same directory as `gridviewer.html`.
-- Or, if your log is elsewhere, create a symbolic link:
+- Or, if your log is elsewhere, create a symbolic link (recommended):

 ```bash
 ln -s /path/to/your/wsjtx_log.adi /path/to/gridviewer/wsjtx_log.adi